muggenstuermer/MU_Anno1800_Mod_Collection/[Gameplay] Fire_Station_MU/README.md

 The buildings were integrated into the original building menu of the fire station.

+For the Harbor a seperated menu is created,straight after SPIU-Harborlife.

 Ranges could be changed with [IMYA](https://github.com/anno-mods/iModYourAnno)

 [Download latest Fire_Station_MU Release](https://github.com/muggenstuermer/MU_Anno1800_Mod_Collection/releases/latest)